ajish-antony/ipstack-containerisation/README.md

 ```sh
 docker-compose --env-file env.dev up -d
 ```
+### Output

-Update with the IP of the which needs to find the geolocation as provided below.
+- Update with the IP of the which needs to find the geolocation as provided below.
 As per the sample page created, here it will display the details as provided below.

 ![
 alt_txt
 ](https://i.ibb.co/2Fv5Kpf/output.jpg)